 The need for this type of training and information became evident to Kosny in a study she completed last year looking at the experiences of immigrants who had been injured on the job.
 Over the course of the study, Kosny and her team interviewed 28 recent immigrants with work-related injuries, as well as service providers who work with immigrant workers.

 Although Kosny noted that the experiences of new immigrants after a work injury are not always all that different than those of Canadian-born workers, some problems are magnified because of their status as newcomers.
 Here’s what she found:

-- Many of the workers in the study tended to have jobs that did not mirror the ones they left behind in terms of experience and qualifications required (see related story "Overqualified immigrants at risk of poorer mental health").
+- Many of the workers in the study tended to have jobs that did not mirror the ones they left behind in terms of experience and qualifications required.
 Thus, they ended up doing jobs they had never done before, involving manual, heavy and repetitive work, and with little knowledge of the hazards, tools or machinery associated with the work.

 - Because of “settlement-related pressures” (i.e. the need to finance their new life in Canada and/or to send money to family in their country of origin), along with an acute awareness of their poor position in the labour market after months of looking for work in their field, keeping a job took on a more pressing quality.